e-mail

 Drug introduction

 Hepatitis B vaccine is a vaccine used to prevent hepatitis B virus infection.
-The vaccine contains proteins called surface antigens that help the body produce antibodies that provide protection against the virus.
-In Hong Kong, hepatitis B vaccine is a safe and effective vaccine that is usually given in infancy and adolescents.
+The vaccine contains proteins called surface antigens that help the body produce antibodies, which provide protection against the virus.
+In Hong Kong, the hepatitis B vaccine is a safe and effective vaccine that is usually given during infancy and adolescence.
 Vaccination with hepatitis B vaccine can effectively prevent hepatitis B virus infection and reduce the risk of developing chronic hepatitis or cirrhosis.
-Typically, hepatitis B vaccine requires multiple doses to ensure adequate immune protection.
-There may be mild discomfort after vaccination, such as fever or pain at the injection site, but these symptoms are usually temporary.
+Typically, multiple doses of the hepatitis B vaccine are required to ensure adequate immune protection.
+You may have mild discomfort after the vaccination, such as fever or pain at the injection site, but these symptoms are usually temporary.
 If you have any questions or need more information, please consult a medical professional.

 Dosage

-Dosing Guidelines: The standard dose of hepatitis B vaccine is 0.5 ml each time.
-For adults and children, it is generally recommended to receive three doses of the vaccine, with a specific time interval between the first, second and third doses.
-The starting dose is usually given within one month of receiving the second dose, followed by the third dose 6 months later.
-Additional doses or vaccination schedules may be needed for certain populations, such as patients with compromised immune systems.
-During the vaccination process, doctors will evaluate individual circumstances and provide appropriate dosage guidelines.
-After receiving the hepatitis B vaccine, you may need to have periodic tests to ensure adequate protection.
+Dosage Guidelines: The standard dose of Hepatitis B vaccine is 0.5 ml each time.
+For adults and children, three doses of the vaccine are usually recommended, with specific intervals between the first, second, and third doses.
+The starting dose is usually followed by the second dose within one month of the first dose, and the third dose 6 months after that.
+Additional doses or vaccination schedules may be needed for specific populations, such as those with compromised immune systems.
+During the vaccination process, the doctor will assess the individual's situation and provide appropriate dosage guidelines.
+After receiving the hepatitis B vaccine, you may need regular checkups to ensure adequate protection.

 side effect

-After taking the hepatitis vaccine, some people may experience mild side effects, such as pain, swelling, or redness at the injection site.
-A small number of people may have more serious reactions, including fever, headache, fatigue, muscle pain or diarrhea.
-Very rarely, allergic reactions such as difficulty breathing, vomiting, or skin redness and swelling may occur.
-If you have serious side effects, seek medical attention immediately.
-After receiving the vaccine, observe your body's reaction and consult your doctor promptly if you feel any discomfort.
+After taking the hepatitis vaccine, some people may have mild side effects such as pain, swelling, or redness at the injection site.
+A small number of people may experience more severe reactions, including fever, headache, fatigue, muscle pain or diarrhea.
+Very rarely, you may experience an allergic reaction such as difficulty breathing, vomiting, or redness or swelling of the skin.
+If you experience serious side effects, seek medical attention immediately.
+After vaccination, observe your body's reactions.
+If you feel any discomfort, consult a doctor immediately.

 Experience the new era of medical care